Dehesa: Ecology

-The dehesa is derived from the Mediterranean forest ecosystem, consisting of grassland featuring herbaceous species, used for grazing cattle, goats, and sheep, and tree species belonging to the genus Quercus (oak), such as the holm oak (Quercus rotundifolia), although other tree species such as beech and pine trees may also be present.
+The dehesa is derived from the Mediterranean forest ecosystem, consisting of grassland featuring herbaceous species, used for grazing cattle, goats, and sheep, and tree species belonging to the genus Quercus (oak), such as the ballota oak (Quercus rotundifolia), although other tree species such as beech and pine trees may also be present.
 Oaks are protected and pruned to produce acorns, which the famous black Iberian pigs feed on in the autumn during the montanera.
 Ham produced from Iberian pigs fattened with acorns and air-dried at high elevations is known as Jamón ibérico ("presunto ibérico", or "pata negra" in Portuguese), and sells for premium prices, especially if only acorns have been used for fattening.

 In a typical dehesa, oaks are managed to persist for about 250 years.
 If cork oaks are present, the cork is harvested about every 9 to 12 years, depending on the productivity of the site.
-The understory is usually cleared every 7 to 10 years to prevent the takeover of the woodland by shrubs of the rock rose family (Cistaceae), often referred to as "jara", or by oak seedlings.
+The understory is usually cleared every 7 to 10 years to prevent the takeover of the woodland by shrubs of the rock rose family (Cistaceae), often referred to as "jara" (Spanish) or "esteva" (Portuguese), or by oak seedlings.
 Oaks are spaced to maximize overall productivity by balancing light for the grasses in the understory, water use in the soils, and acorn production for pigs and game.

 The dehesa is in many ways similar to the California oak woodland, although the former is typically much more intensively managed.